binwiederhier/ntfy/docs/faq.md

 [Instant delivery](subscribe/phone.md#instant-delivery) is a feature in the Android app.
 If turned on, the app maintains a constant connection to the server and listens for incoming notifications.
 This consumes additional battery (see above), but delivers notifications instantly.

+## Can I disable the web app?
+Can I protect it with a login screen?
+The web app is a static website without a backend (other than the ntfy API).
+All data is stored locally in the browser cache and local storage.
+That means it does not need to be protected with a login screen, and it poses no additional security risk.
+So technically, it does not need to be disabled.

+However, if you still want to disable it, you can do so with the `web-root: disable` option in the `server.yml` file.

+Think of the ntfy web app like an Android/iOS app.
+It is freely available and accessible to anyone, yet useless without a proper backend.
+So as long as you secure your backend with ACLs, exposing the ntfy web app to the Internet is harmless.

 ## Where can I donate?
 I have just very recently started accepting donations via [GitHub Sponsors](https://github.com/sponsors/binwiederhier).